openid/authzen/api/authorization-api-1_0.md

 : REQUIRED.
 A `string` value that specifies the type of the Subject.

 `id`:
 : REQUIRED.
-The unique identifier of the Subject, scoped to the `type`, within the scope of the PEP.
-If specified, the value MUST follow the format specified by the `Subject Identifiers for Security Event Tokens` specification {{RFC9493}}.
+The unique identifier of the Subject, scoped to the `type`.

-A Subject MUST minimally contain a `type` and an `id`, and MAY contain zero or more additional fields.
+A Subject MAY contain zero or more additional key-value pairs.

 The following is a non-normative example of a subject: